SeekingFor/jfniki/readme.txt

       1) Is it possible to implement block level macros with t4?
       Intent: signed discussion entries, changlog entries
 IDEA: Headers / Footers (not sure how to implement yet. macros? <<<header>>> possibly referencing <<<this_page>>>) [From two different nyms]
-IDEA: write code to 0) compile a list of referenced USKS and 1) update them to the latest versions.

 IDEA: shrink blocks by using a token map?  use short token in binary rep, fixup to full 20byte hash on read / write?
 IDEA: Caching in FreenetIO
       Make LinkCache and interface